'The plus size girlies will get it': Woman says she can tell if men will be good partners or not based on how they treat her

-A woman has shared her system for determining whether or not men will break her friends’ hearts: how the men treat her as a plus-size woman.
+A woman has shared her system for determining whether or not men will break her friends’ hearts: how her friends’ partners treat her as a plus-size woman.

 @b1gbimbo